 Development and production of Covid-19 vaccines in Germany

-Germany is one of the countries with a particularly large number of projects for vaccines against Covid-19, as shown on the map opposite.
-You can also view or download it as a PDF file.
+Internationally, Germany is one of the countries with a particularly large number of Covid-19 vaccine projects, as shown in the map above.
+A static map of these locations can also be downloaded.

-In detail, the following companies and research institutions are involved:
+In detail, the following companies and research institutions are working on vaccines:

 - the company CureVac (Tübingen)

-- the company Leukocare (Planegg) with ReiThera (Italy) and Univercell (Belgium) - vector virus vaccine that has been tested in Italy with volunteers since 24.08.
+- the company Leukocare (Planegg) with ReiThera (Italy) and Univercells (Belgium) - vector virus vaccine that has been tested in Italy with volunteers since 24.08.

-- the start-up Prime Vector Technologies (PVT) (Tübingen) with a vector virus vaccine
+- the start-up Prime Vector Technologies (PVT) (Tübingen) - vector virus vaccine

 - the German Centre for Infection Research (Braunschweig) / Univ.
 Munich / Univ.
-Marburg / UKE Hamburg / IDT Biologika (Dessau) - MVA-based vaccine to be tested with volunteers from the end of September
+Marburg / UKE Hamburg / IDT Biologika (Dessau-Roßlau) - MVA-based vaccine that has been tested with volunteers since October

 - the German Centre for Infection Research / CanVirex (Braunschweig / Basel, Switzerland) - measles vaccine based on the measles virus

-In addition, the following companies and research institutes provide support in vaccine development and production:
+In addition, the following companies and research institutes play a supporting role in vaccine development or production:

 - Vibalogics (Cuxhaven): produces component for Janssen's vaccine